dbochicchio/vera/VeraAlexa/README.md

 ```
 luup.call_action("urn:bochicchio-com:serviceId:VeraAlexa1", "Reset", {}, 666)
 ```

 This will reset cookie, device list and download the bash script again.

 # Use in code: Routines (OpenLuup only)
-Routines are only supported under OpenLuup at the moment:
+Routines are only supported under OpenLuup (with jq package installed) at the moment:

 ```
 luup.call_action("urn:bochicchio-com:serviceId:VeraAlexa1",